TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

 *   Administer contests, promotions, events, surveys or other features
 *   Display relevant marketing to you

-SHARING INFORMATION NIKE FAMILY
+SHARING INFORMATION

-We may provide your information to Nike, Inc. companies and affiliates, including Converse and Hurley ("Nike Family"), some of which may be outside the U.S.
+NIKE FamilyWe may provide your information to NIKE, Inc. companies and affiliates, including Converse and Hurley ("NIKE Family"), some of which may be outside the U.S.

 SERVICE PROVIDERS

-We may transfer your information to Nike Family service providers to conduct our business.
+We may transfer your information to NIKE Family service providers to conduct our business.
 For example, they may handle credit card processing, shipping, data management, email distribution, market research, information analysis, and promotions management.
 We may also share your information to administer features (e.g. music download, race registration, or workout routine).

 BY LAW OR TO PROTECT RIGHTS

 We may disclose information upon governmental request, in response to a court order, when required by law, to enforce our policies, or to protect our or others' rights, property or safety.
-We may share information to prevent illegal uses of Nike's products and services or violations of the Terms of Use, or to defend ourselves against third-party claims.
+We may share information to prevent illegal uses of NIKE's products and services or violations of the Terms of Use, or to defend ourselves against third-party claims.
 We may also share information with companies assisting in fraud protection or investigation.

 BUSINESS TRANSFERS

-Your information may be transferred to a third party as a part of our business assets in a sale of a part or all of Nike.
+Your information may be transferred to a third party as a part of our business assets in a sale of a part or all of NIKE.
 If this should happen, notice will be provided by posting to the website or other form of communication.

 PUBLIC SHARING DEFAULT SHARING